 We would like to acknowledge the support and encouragement we have had from Shane Snow, Philipp Thiessen, Richard Mace, Kaylisha Archer, John Sweetman, Rabina Nawaz and colleagues at the Department for Transport (DfT).

 Finally, we would like to thank CycleStreets for providing data on routes.

-The PCT uses transparent and tested methods on the best available data.
-However we cannot accept liability for any loss or damage caused.
+The tool is designed to support planning based on local knowledge and we cannot accept liability for any loss or damage caused.

 For more information or questions, please contact us at: email@example.com.